Application, Credentials, Certification and Examination Appeals

 Any board-certified art therapist who completed the annual renewal of their ATR but did not complete the five-year recertification of their BC shall maintain the ATR credential but can no longer carry the BC distinction.
 Any board-certified art therapist who did not complete their annual renewal but did complete their recertification will be inactive, as the annual renewal of the ATR is required to hold board certification.
 Any board-certified art therapist who did not complete the annual renewal of the ATR nor the recertification of the BC will need to reinstate their ATR and take the ATCBE to regain board certification.

 A formal request of the appeal of the deactivation of a credential must follow the process outlined in credential maintenance.
-A formal request of the appeal of a revoked certification status must be sent to email@example.com and include information as to why the appeal is warranted and documents to support the request for reinstatement of the board certification.
+A formal request of the appeal of an inactive certification status must be sent to email@example.com and include information as to why the appeal is warranted and documents to support the request for reinstatement of the board certification.
+All appeals must be received within 30 days of notification of loss of board certification.

 Status and Name Change Appeals: